mylightgarden/Node.js_MySQL_WebApp/README.md

 Technologies have been applied: Node.js, Express, JQuery, MySQL, HTML, CSS.

 Go to "ReadMe_Project_Information.pdf" for technical details and screenshots of the website.
+Please click on " More Pages" after the pdf is open, to view the full document.